 The type of grapes used and the time of harvest greatly impacts the raw taste.
 The type of grape used and the ripeness of it also differs its taste.

-When grapes are crushed they are crushed with their skin seed and solids.
-This effects not only the taste but also the colour so the must is separated from the rest as soon as they are crushed to get white wine.
+The grapes are crushed with their skin seed and solids.
+This not only affects the taste but also the colour, hence the must is separated from the rest as soon as they are crushed to get white wine.

 The fermentation is the magical process of turning grape juice into wine.
 The period of fermentation decides the alcohol content and the sweetness directly.

 This process is one of the favourites in terms of taste determination.
-As the process of clarification is a rather slow one of the aroma and essence of wood used in barrels gets infused with wine.
-So wood from special trees are used to make the wine even further richer.
+The process of clarification is a rather slow one.
+The aroma and essence of wood used in barrels get infused with wine, hence wood from special trees is used to make the wine even further richer.

 Ageing and Bottling

 The ageing is a special and last step towards winemaking.
-As the taste is developed over time in some wines, they are aged to attain the perfection of a wine.
+The taste is developed over time in some wines, hence they are aged to attain perfection.